-The iOS 12.0.1 update is a maintenance upgrade, but it could still take awhile to download and install on your iPhone, iPad, or iPod touch.
+The iOS 12.5.6 update is a small point upgrade, but it could still take awhile to download, and install, on your iPhone, iPad, or iPod touch.

-If you’re moving your phone or tablet from an older version of iOS, like iOS 11.4.1, the list of changes will be much larger.
-You will also see a larger download size.
-That’s because the features from the updates you skipped are baked into your version of iOS 12.0.1.
+If you’re moving your phone or tablet from an older version of iOS, the list of changes on board iOS 12.5.6 could be much larger.
+You may also see a larger download size.
+That’s because the features from the updates you skipped are baked into your version of the update.

-While some of you might want to hold off on downloading iOS 12.0.1, temporarily at least, most of you will probably want to upgrade today or sometime in the near future.
+While some of you might want to hold off on downloading iOS 12.5.6, most people will probably want to upgrade today or sometime in the near future.

-If you’ve prepared for the iOS 12.0.1 update and you’re connected to fast Wi-Fi, it could take less than 10 minutes.
-If you haven’t prepared, it could take longer.
+If you’ve prepared for the iOS 12.5.6 update and you’re connected to fast Wi-Fi, it should take less than 15 minutes to complete.
+If you haven’t prepared, it’ll take longer.

 |Sync (Optional)||5-45 Minutes|

 |iOS 12.5.6 Download||3 Minutes - 10 Minutes|

 |Total iOS 12.5.6 Update Time||10 Minutes to 1 Hour+|